stefanopog/node-red-contrib-ibmconnections/README.md

 ## Changes in V1.4.1
 * The **Get Files** node now returns also **folders** (optionally in a recursive way)
-* We added an **Upload File node** that enables uploading files to IBM Connections.
+* We added an **Upload File node** that enables uploading files to HCL Connections.
 The node supports uploading a file into the user's library and into a community's library.
 * The **Get AS node** has been limited to returning 20 entries by default.
 For this reason we added the parameter *count* for specifying the maximum number of returned entries.

 # List of nodes